Helmets of Discontinued College Teams

-The University of the Pacific (Stockton, CA) was a member of the Big West Conference when the school dropped its football program following the 1995 season; it is the last Division I-A school to do so until UAB discontinued football at the end of the 2014 season.
+The University of the Pacific (Stockton, CA) was a member of the Big West Conference when the school dropped its football program following the 1995 season; it was the last Division I-FBS school to do so until UAB discontinued football at the end of the 2014 season.

 *1 This design was used at least through the period 1984 to 1987.